cballou/Pinterest-Keyword-Removal-Tool/README.md

 # About the Pinterest Keyword Removal Tool Bookmarklet #

-Your wife complains her Pinterest feed is full of crap she has no interest in seeing like weight loss and fingernail painting.
+Your wife complains her Pinterest feed is full of crap she has no interest in seeing things like weight loss and fingernail painting.

 What do you do as a developer?
 Build something to fix the problem.